aspose-pdf/Aspose.PDF-Documentation/net/showcases/aspose-pdf-editor/_index.md

 **ASP.NET web method handles server requests**

 See Canvas.aspx.cs tab below.
-ReplaceText method uses Aspose.PDF.Text.TextFragmentAbsorber class to search for all the instances of the text to be replaced in our source PDF file and replaces all the instances with the replaced text.
+ReplaceText method uses Aspose.Pdf.Text.TextFragmentAbsorber class to search for all the instances of the text to be replaced in our source PDF file and replaces all the instances with the replaced text.
 Once the text is replaced, the resultant file is again converted to image and gets loaded in the editor.

 ### Loading PDF File with Form Fields